All Episodes

 I agree.

-Okay, all right, wonderful.
+Okay, all right.

 I agree.

-What uh let me rephrase that.
+Let me rephrase that.

-Uh what we can do about this massive government intervention into our economics.
+What we can do about this massive government intervention into our economics.

 We could do something about that.

-Uh what we can do is all c mandate.
+What we can do is all mandate.

 That would be cars that run either on gasoline, ethanol, or methanol, or a combination of the three.

-That would create a free market incentive For companies to install pumps.
+That would create a free market incentive for companies to install pumps.

 That's where the problem is.

-We don't have the pumps for these cars because there's there's about a half a million cars that have already been manufactured in the United States.
+We don't have the pumps for these cars because there's about a half a million cars that have already been manufactured in the United States.

-You mean fuel pumps.
+You mean fuel pumps?

 Yes.